-Sub-Funds may invest in instruments with loss absorption features which are subject to greater risks when compared to traditional debt instruments as such instruments typically include terms and conditions which may result in them being partly or wholly written off, written down, or converted to ordinary shares of the issuer upon the occurrence of a pre-defined trigger event (e.g. when the issuer is near or at the point of non-viability or when the issuer's capital ratio falls to a specified level).
+Risk associated with instruments with loss absorption features result in them being partly or wholly written off, written down, or converted to ordinary shares of the issuer upon the occurrence of a pre-defined trigger event (e.g. when the issuer is near or at the point of non-viability or when the issuer's capital ratio falls to a specified level).
 Such trigger events are likely to be outside of the issuer's control, and are complex and difficult to predict and can result in a significant or total reduction in the value of such instruments.
 In the event of the activation of a trigger, there may be potential price contagion and volatility to the entire asset class.
 Debt instruments with loss-absorption features may also be exposed to liquidity, valuation and sector concentration risk.
 Sub-Funds may invest in contingent convertible debt securities, commonly known as CoCos, which are highly complex and are of high risk.
-Upon the occurrence of the trigger event, CoCos may be converted into shares of the issuer (potentially at a discounted price), or may be subject to the permanent writedown to zero.
+Upon the occurrence of the trigger event, CoCos may be converted into shares of the issuer (potentially at a discounted price), or may be subject to the permanent write-down to zero.
 Coupon payments on CoCos are discretionary and may be cancelled by the issuer at any point, for any reason, and for any length of time.
 Sub-Funds may invest in senior non-preferred debts.
 While these instruments are generally senior to subordinated debts, they may be subject to write-down upon the occurrence of a trigger event and will no longer fall under the creditor ranking hierarchy of the issuer.
 This may result in total loss of principal invested.